voi-api/voi-api.github.io/maas-pro.md

 }
 ```

 Start rental makes a vehicle accessible to ride.
-The vechile-Id is usually retrieved by either the user selecting the [scooter in the app](#get-vehicles-by-zone) or the user scanning the [vehicle code](#get-vehicle-by-code) present on the scooter.
+The vehicle-Id is usually retrieved by either the user selecting the [scooter in the app](#get-vehicles-by-zone) or the user scanning the [vehicle code](#get-vehicle-by-code) present on the scooter.
 The partner decides what, if any, limitations should be set on who can start a ride.

 ### HTTPS request